ShubhaPokharel/Encapsulation/README.md

 1. Declare all the variables as private
 2. Write public getter and setter methods to access these variables

-Also, data hiding and data encapsulation are interchangeably used in most cases but are different.
+##Also, data hiding and data encapsulation are interchangeably used in most cases but are different.
+Data hiding is when data is always private.
+Encapsulation has data that can be public or private data.

 ## What is the difference between abstraction and encapsulation?